benforster12310/BlockSignallingV4/README.md

 # Block Signalling V4
-> This Replicates Simple UK Block Signalling On A Signal By Signal Basis
+> This Replicates Simple (Non route indicating) UK Block Signalling On A Signal By Signal Basis

 ### The program checks each signal's instructions and then checks this from the blocks instead of the blocks changing the signals.
-Blocks can still change eachother
+Blocks can still change eachother but mainly for the purpose of checking if a block can be considered clear or not

+## Signal Types
+> These are the number representation of signal types that a signal can be
+0. Home Semaphore
+1. Distant Semaphore
+2. 2 Aspect Colour Light (Danger & Pass)
+3. 2 Aspect Colour Light (Danger & Warning)
+4. 2 Aspect Colour Light (Warning & Pass)
+5. 3 Aspect Colour Light
+6. 4 Aspect Colour Light

+## Signal States
+> These are the number representations of signal states that a signal can be
+0. Danger
+1. Warning
+2. Advanced Warning
+3. Pass

 ## Block